yala/Mirai/README.md

 We note that this command run relies on integrations that were specific to the MGH data, and so the exact line above will not run on your system.
 The configs above are meant to specify exact implementation details and our experimental procedure.

 # Using Mirai
 Mirai (the trained model) and all code are released under the MIT license.
+This tool is intended for research use.
+Users are responsible for following local regulatory rules concerning research.

 ## Installing Mirai for clinical use
-Please see [OncoServe](https://github.com/yala/OncoServe_Public), our framework for deploying mammography-based models in the clinic.
+Please see [OncoServe](https://github.com/yala/OncoServe_Public), our framework for prospectively testing mammography-based models in the clinic.
 OncoServe can be easily installed on premise using Docker, and it provides a simple HTTP interface to get risk assessments for a given patient's dicom files.
 OncoServe encapsulates all the dependencies and necessary preprocessing.

 ## Using Mirai Codebase (Validation / Finetuning)